TedHusted/awake/awake.md/awake.md

 “Wow, that’s not how I remember it at all.”

 “I get it.
 The jargon can be confusing.
-First, let me get through this presentation and then we can bring it to Emma and Ravi.”
+First, let me get through this presentation.
+Then we can bring it to Emma and Ravi.”

 She blinked as Adrian rose to leave, still bewildered by how she could recall the meeting so differently from the recording.